Compare and save on travel insurance for Pakistan with theidol.com

 Women and men must always dress modestly, covering their shoulders and legs.
 Women should also cover their heads when travelling in rural areas or when visiting mosques or other holy places

 Homosexuality is against in the law in Pakistan.
-The FCO is a useful source of LGBT foreign travel advice
+The FCDO is a useful source of LGBT foreign travel advice

 You should confirm that all of your primary vaccines and boosters are up to date before travel.
 Additional vaccines you might consider include Hepatitis B and Rabies – take a look at the NHS’ Fit for Travel site for more information